OleksiiMelentiev/qa_agentic/instructions/05-run-tests-create-bugs-instruction.md

 ## Output/Result
 - All test results are analyzed and categorized.
+- For each failed test, a Jira bug is created via MCP with full details.
 - If a test issue is found, a fix is proposed.
 - If unclear, the user is prompted for further analysis.